-- Liquid assets cover 180 days of maturities and planned outflows.
-Liquidity also include collateral received from swap counterparties - Issued covered bonds are Soft-bullet with objective triggers as per harmonized EU Covered Bond Directive, but managed to the expected maturity date (180 days liquidity minimum requirement calibrated to expected maturity date) - The regulatory requirement for overcollateralization is 5% (from July 2022), and Moody's requirement is 2.5% - Derivatives hedge FX and interest rate on issued covered bonds; derivatives are included with the bonds they hedge in the cover pool composition
+- SpaBol issues European Covered Bonds (Premium) in accordance with CRR Art.
+129: - Liquid assets cover 180 days of maturities and planned outflows.
+Liquidity also include collateral from swap counterparties - Issued covered bonds are Soft-bullet with objective triggers - The regulatory requirement for overcollateralization is 5% (from July 2022), and Moody's requirement is 0% - Derivatives fully hedge all FX and interest rate on issued covered bonds